MaxGruebmeyer/c-webserver/README.md

 ### Some remarks about supported operating systems

 Since this project hugely utilizes the Unix syscalls it will only run on Unix systems.
-However, since I've only tested it on Linux I don't want to make any guarantees.
+However, since I've only tested it on Linux x86_64 and don't want to make any guarantees about non-Linux systems.

 ### Well, how do I run the thing on Linux?